AshleyDhevalall/wordpress-demo/README.md

 [kind](https://kind.sigs.k8s.io/) is a tool for running local Kubernetes clusters using Docker container “nodes”.

 ## Installing kind
 Because kind is implemented in go, make sure the latest golang is installed.
-According to contributor’s doc, go1.11.5or greater is preferred.
 To install kind, run these commands (it takes a while)

-go get -u sigs.k8s.io/kind
 ```
 kind create cluster
 ```